 The Atashkade belongs to Sasanian Era and is located on a hillside that is a few kilometers to the western part of Isfahan.
 With a little bit of hiking, you will have an excellent panorama of the scenery at this Zoroastrian Fire Temple.
-The temple is on the east Nazar Street along the Zayandeh- rud River.
+The temple is on east Nazar Street along the Zayandeh- rud River.

 8 a.m. to 12 p.m. & 4 p.m. to 8 p.m.

-Arrange an Overnight Trip to Varzaneh Desert
+Arrange an Overnight Trip to the Varzaneh Desert

-This was just a shortlist of a few attractions in Isfahan, but as it is said “Isfahan Nesf-e Jahan” meaning that Isfahan includes half of all the culture, history, and beauties of the world.
+This was just a shortlist of a few attractions in Isfahan, but as it is said “Isfahan Nesf-e Jahan” means that Isfahan includes half of all the culture, history, and beauties of the world.
 If you are lucky enough to have extra time, try visiting Hasht Behesht Palace, Menar Jonban, Saeb Tomb, Avicenna Tomb, Majlesi Tomb, Angorestan, Malek Historic House, Bird garden, and Pigeon Tower.